 The Bellagio is not a cheap hotel and it’s well worth the extra expense to secure a room overlooking the incredible fountains.
 You could always try the $20 Dollar room upgrade trick.
 Ask for a Room upgrade while making it clear there will be a nice tip for them if they hook you up.

-Despite being completely unrelated to the Bellagio in any way you can still back a fantastic Fountain view room from Ceasars Palace.
+Despite being completely unrelated to the Bellagio in any way you can still back a fantastic Fountain view room from Caesars Palace.
 Any room in the Augustus Tower that faces south will have a fantastic Fountain view.
 You won’t be able to select at booking if you get a pool or strip view from the Augustus tower but you can ask at check-in. a Generous tip is highly likely to secure this.

 Why choose this over just staying in the Bellagio?
 Well, there is little advantage really as prices will be fairly similar.
 Caesars Palace rends to be a little cheaper but as you are booking the higher end Augustus tower this price is likely to be around the same.
-The Augustus tower rooms are very nice though and of course some people just like Stayin at Ceasars Palace.
+The Augustus tower rooms are very nice though and of course some people just like Stayin at Caesars Palace.
 You will always run the risk, however, of not getting Southside and the view not to include the fountains.
 Really the ONLY way to 100% secure a Fountain view room is to book the Bellagio.
 But we would say you have an 85% chance if you follow the above advice.

 Several other hotels in the area also have some room that overlooks the Fountains.
 Paris, Planet Hollywood, The Cosmopolitan, and Some of the rooms at Bally’s are available with fantastic fountain views.
-Unfortunately, like the Rooms at Caesars Palace, they don’t always advertise this feature as They are not “their” fountains.

-We advise going for a room as high as possible and using the $20 Trick at check in to secure a room that will give a great view.
+We advise going for a room as high as possible and using the $20 Trick at check-in to secure a room that will give a great view.
 The Check-in Staff will know exactly which rooms give a fountain view.

 While a Hotel room overlooking the fountains gives you a phenomenal view of fountains the view can be quite distant and you, of course, forfeit the Music.
 But being able to sit in private and just watch the fountains dance away with a drink is a brilliant way to prepare for an evening…or to end it!